 Landlords must also make sure the alarms are in working order at the start of each new tenancy.

-Where properties are found to be missing detectors the Council must serve a remedial notice on the landlord requiring them to be provided.
+Where Council Officers have reasonable grounds to think that a landlord has breached their legal duty, they must serve a remedial notice on the landlord requiring them to be provided.

 If a landlord fails to comply with a remedial notice the Council must do the works themselves and will serve a penalty charge notice of up to £5,000 (£1,000 for a first offence in Stafford).